 - Storage Fees: If you are storing your product on the Amazon fulfillment center using FBA you need to pay some storage fees.

 Is Selling On Amazon Worth it?

-Now that you know all that you need to know about selling on Amazon, you might still be thinking if you’re making the right choice or not.
+Now that you know everything you need about selling on Amazon, you might still wonder if you’re making the right choice.
 A good practice to do for confirming that is comparing your business vision to the provision of Amazon FBA.

 But either way, selling on Amazon is quite a good choice as you get to sell on a platform that hosts the largest buying crowd on the planet, and the fee that it charges you for it is entirely justifiable and inexpensive.

-Hence, by most chances, if you stay consistent with the quality and quantity of your products, you can become a great seller on Amazon and build a fortune off of it.
+Hence, by most chance, if you stay consistent with the quality and quantity of your products, you can become a great seller on Amazon and build a fortune off of it.

 Selling on Amazon is a dream for many people in business.
 The platform is renowned in all parts of the planet, and its success gives more success to its respective sellers.

 The doubt about whether or not the platform is suitable for selling your products can go away if you approach it with a data-driven mindset.
-If you make the right choice and put in the required hard work and time, you might become the next known name on the list of famous Amazon sellers.
+For example, if you make the right choice and put in the required hard work and time, you might become the next known name on the list of famous Amazon sellers.